cc13com/apex_getweather/README.md

 1. Download the file "dynamic_action_plugin_com_cc13_getweather.sql"
 2. Install this plugin in your APEX application
-3. Add the needed APEX fields on your page
+3. Add the needed APEX fields on your page (see picture)
 4. Create a Dynamic Action "GetWeather"

 ### The parameters of this plugin are: